duckietown/course-RH/book/duckietown-robotics-development/02_basic_development/02_python_01_programs_and_environments.md

 You can now run your container by executing the following command.

-    laptop $ docker run -it --rm duckietown/my-program:v1-amd64
+    laptop $ dts devel run

 This will show the following message:

 ```
 The environment variable VEHICLE_NAME is not set.
-Using '774a2521b42e'.
+Using '![LAPTOP_HOSTNAME]'.
-Adding /code/my-program to PYTHONPATH
-Adding /code/dt-commons to PYTHONPATH
-Activating services broadcast...
-Done!
+WARNING: robot_type file does not exist.
+Using 'duckiebot' as default type.
+WARNING: robot_configuration file does not exist.
+=&gt; Launching app...
 This is an empty launch script.
 Update it to launch your application.

-Deactivating services broadcast...
-Done!
+&lt;= App terminated!
 ```

 Congratulations!
 You just built and run your first Duckietown-compliant Docker image.